epsilon537/boxlambda/docs/software/boxlambda-os/test/forth-testsuite.md

 **The software project directory**: [sw/projects/boxlambda_os](../../../../sw/projects/boxlambda_os)

 This build runs the Forth regression test suite.
-The testsuite is based on the Mecrisp Forth testsuite, augmented with Words specifically added for BoxLambda (C-FFI, `c,`, `halign`, `compiletoimem`,...).
+The test suite is based on the Mecrisp Forth test suite, augmented with Words specifically added for BoxLambda (C-FFI, `c,`, `halign`, `compiletoimem`,...).

 ## Building and Running the Forth Test Suite on FPGA